 Essential oils are less widely researched than many other facets of improving sleep quality, but offer a plethora of different benefits.
 Utilizing a diffuser will release the scent into your living space, granting you the benefits of its aromatic effects.
 There are cheaper options including dropping essential oils onto your pillowcase, or in some cases, directly onto your skin—just be sure to consult your doctor or a healthcare professional before doing those.

-Time to catch up on some much needed sleep
+time to catch up on some sleep!

 There you have it!
 These 10 suggestions are only the tip of the iceberg when it comes to finding sleeping strategies that work for you.
-Do you use any of them already?
-Is there a genius sleep solution we forgot to mention?
-We’d love to hear from you—after you get your recommended 7-9 hours of sleep, that is.